mjordan/islandora_workbench_docs/docs/running_scripts.md

-Islandora Workbench provides a task, `run_scripts`, will enables users to run custom scripts on specific nodes, media, or taxonomy terms identified in a CSV file containing node/media/term IDs.
+Islandora Workbench provides a task, `run_scripts`, will enables users to run custom scripts on specific nodes, media, or taxonomy terms identified in a CSV file.
 This ability extends Workbench's functionality to include whatever can be packaged into a script.

 ## Use cases

 Even though Islandora Workbench can run scripts on newly created or updated entities using its [post-action hooks](/islandora_workbench_docs/hooks/#post-action-scripts), `run_scripts` tasks can run scripts on existing nodes, media, and taxonomy terms regardless of how or when they were created.
 Some use cases for this ability include:

-- rendering an item to warm the web server's cache, or to pregenerate Cantaloupe tiles for images so they appear to the user faster
+- rendering a node to warm the web server's cache, or to pregenerate Cantaloupe tiles for images so they appear to the user faster
 - performing automated or large-scale quality checks, for example to ensure that all the nodes being checked have the expected derivative media
 - exporting and packaging content in ways that cannot be done using Workbench's built-in export functionality, such as creating Bags or other types of structured content packages
 - integration into workflows that required custom representations of Islandora objects for use in other applications such as Archivematica.